phantran/moco/README.md

 #### Trigger MoCo
-If MoCo is added as a dependency of your project as above, it can be triggered with `mvn install` or `mvn verify` (if phase is kept as default).
+If MoCo is added as a dependency of your project as above, it can be triggered with `mvn verify` (if execution phase is kept as default).
 It can also be executed alone with this command `mvn m0c0:moco`

 Because MoCo uses compiled test classes and compiled source classes of your project for mutation testing, please make